grobx/udacity-CppND-final-project/README.md

 The `Layout` is a vertical `Gtk::Box` that contains an `Gtk::HeaderBar` on the head, an expanded `Gtk::Stack` with a `Gtk::ScrolledWindow` that forms the central widget where the `ResultView` will be rendered, and a `Gtk::Statusbar` on the bottom.

-##### Layout ()
+##### Layout (Gtk::Window& window)

-You don't need to pass anything to construct a `Layout`.
-During construction, it setup a `dict::api` class by passing the content of the `DICTIONARY_API_KEY` environment variable then setup the header, central and bottom widgets and finally it initialize the signals by calling `init_signals`.
+To construct a `Layout` you need to pass a `Gtk::Window` that is used to render a `Gtk::MessageDialog` in case an exception is thrown during the search for a term.
+The constructor setup a `dict::api` class by passing the content of the `DICTIONARY_API_KEY` environment variable then setup the header, central and bottom widgets and finally it initialize the signals by calling `init_signals`.

 ##### void init_signals ()

 The `init_signals` member function is used to setup all the signal handlers that are needed for the application to function as expected.
 In particular, there are three signals that we are using.
 The `Layout::realize` signal is attached to a lambda function that will render the message "Application Started!" for 2.5 seconds before deleting it.
-The `Search::search-changed` is attached to a lambda function that extract the `term` using `Search::get_text` and call `define(term`.
+The `Search::activate` is attached to a lambda function that extract the `term` using `Search::get_text` and call `define(term)` in order to perform the lookup in the dictionary.
 The `Search::term-selected` signal is attached to a lambda function that receive the `term` as a parameter and call `define(term)`.
+This last signal is the one that handle the term selection from a suggestion drop-down menu.

-##### void define(Glib::ustring const& term)
+##### void define (Glib::ustring const& term)

-The `define` member funciton try to request
+The `define` member funciton start a thread to perform the lookup of the `term` passed as parameter.
+If anything is found, the result will be shown in the central widget; otherwise, if the service will respond with some suggestions, those terms are shown in a drop-down menu.

+If anything goes wrong (like we are not able to parse the response, or to contact the service) a message dialog will be shown.

 #### class Search : public Gtk::SerachEntry

+##### Search ()

+During construction, a `Search` will construct a `Gio::Menu` and a `Gio::SimpleAction` objects that are used to show the drop-down menu and to handle the user click on one of the suggestions, if any.

+##### Glib::SignalProxy<void(const Glib::VariantBase&)> signal_term_selected ()

+This is a simple proxy that expose the signal `activate` of the member `m_action`.
+This signal is fired when a drop-down menu entry is clicked by the user, and is the one used in `Layout::init_signal` to connect the handler for this kind of user action.

+##### void set_suggestions (dict::suggestions const& suggestions)

+This method is called during a `Layout::define` if the result thread will raise a `dict::suggestions` exception.
+This way a drop-down menu is shown with term suggestions.

 #### class ResultView : public Gtk::Label

+##### void set_result (dict::result const& res)

+This function will render the `res` to a string by using a `std::ostringstream` and set the result as "pango markup" by calling `set_markup` on itself.

 ### include/dict.hpp

 This file define the namespace `dict` with the following classes:

 - api
+- suggestions : public std::exception, public std::vector\<std::string\>
 - result
-- suggestions
 - entry
 - def
 - sense